slewsys/ed/README.md

 !info ed RET m tutorial RET
 ```

-# Extensions to and deviations from the SUSv4 standard.
+## Extensions to the SUSv4 standard

 This implementation of `ed` scores 100% on *The Open Group Shell and
 Utilities Verification Suite of IEEE Std 1003.1-2017* when either the
 environment variable **POSIXLY_CORRECT** is defined or `ed` is invoked
 with commnad-line option **-G**.

-## Extensions to the SUSv4 standard

 None of the `ed` extensions discussed below are enabled by default.
 They can all be enabled with `configure` option